Clive07/TastyTV_Project_2_SPA/Notage/ReadMe.md

 The landing page will be a class instead of a function so that I can utilise componentDidMount.
 Here I will call the function which sets the starter list for the users.
 This will be sourced from the main container.

+With this done

+I can now look to functionalise the My List btn to open it's page if clicked.
+This will be done using conditional rendering.

+I also wish to prepare the component which will present the list for the user.

 ### Deliverables

 A functional React SPA without any backend built by you, hosted somewhere on the internet that delivers on the following scope of work derived from the client brief: